Christina Lochman-Balk: Teaching career

 After completing her university studies, Lochman-Balk accepted teaching positions in the Faculty of Geology at Mount Holyoke women's college, during her time there(1935-1947) that Lochman-Balk was promoted and recognized as an associate professor, an especially commendable achievement for a woman in her time.
 In 1947, Lochman-Balk moved to the University of Chicago with her husband and fellow geologist Robert-Balk, who was a professor of geology.
 She became a lecturer at the same university, rather than a professor, due to issues with nepotism because of her relationship with Robert Balk.

 Lochman-Balk was unable to keep her designation of associate professor that she previously held at Mount Holyoke at the University of Chicago because it would violate contemporary nepotism rules, due to her close relationship with a current professor(her husband Robert Balk) rather than based on her merit as a geologist.
 After her short career at the University of Chicago, in 1952 Christina Lochman-Balk moved to Socorro, New Mexico, as her husband was offered a job at the New Mexico Institute of Mining and Technology as a member of the State Bureau of Mines and Mineral Resources.
 Christina also worked for the New Mexico Institute of Mining and Technology where she was a lecturer.
 Lochman-Balk was also given the title of "Dean of Women" which gave her the responsibility of monitoring and coordinating the activities and concerns of female students attending the institution.
 Lochman-Balk's husband Robert died on February 19, 1955, when the plane he was travelling on mysteriously crashed into the Domingo Baca Canyon rock spire known as Dragon’s tooth.

-After her husband's death, Christina Lochman-Balk continued her work as a lecturer at the New Mexico Institute of Technology and Mining until she became a full professor and the head of the geology department in 1957.
+After her husband's death, Lochman-Balk continued her work as a lecturer at the New Mexico Institute of Technology and Mining until she became a full professor and the head of the geology department in 1957.
 Lochman-Balk's colleague Clay T. Smith stated that because of her renown in the fields of geology and paleontology, Lochman-Balk heightened the prestige of the program immediately.
 This allowed the department to provide more students with the opportunity to receive a Ph.D. in Earth Sciences.
 Christina Lochman-Balk retired from New Mexico Tech in 1972.
 She later served 2 years as a strategic geologist for the New Mexico Bureau of Mines.
 Upon her retirement, New Mexico Tech honored Lochman-balk with the title of emerita professor, a designation given only to female professors who made distinguished contributions to academia.